Denkigai no Honya-san: Others

 Umio's younger sister who is in junior high.
-She is a big fujoshi who always connects things to yaoi situations.
+She is a big fujoshi who always connects things to boys' love situations.

 Media

 Manga

-Denkigai no Hon'ya-san, written and illustrated by Asato Mizu, was serialized in Media Factory's Comic Flapper magazine from June 4, 2011, to November 4, 2017.
+Written and illustrated by Asato Mizu, Denkigai no Hon'ya-san was serialized in Media Factory's Comic Flapper magazine from June 4, 2011, to November 4, 2017.
 Media Factory published fifteen tankōbon volumes from November 22, 2011, to December 22, 2017.
-The manga is also published by Ever Glory Publishing in Taiwan.
+The manga was also published by Ever Glory Publishing in Taiwan.